interseroh/topmenubar/README.md

 Colors are defined in the config.less and imported by the _interseroh.less_ and _individual.less_.

 ## Buttons with Interseroh Style (BIG)
 If you want to get Buttons with interseroh style with the dimensions from the styleguide, add class "interseroh-style" to the element.

-   ## variables
-   colors are defined in the config.less and imported by the interseroh.less and individual.less

-   ## Buttons with interseroh style (BIG)
-   if you want to get Buttons with interseroh style with the dimensions from the styleguide, add class "interseroh-style" to the element